November 27, 2012

 Preheat oven to 350 degrees.

 Heat the olive oil in a large skillet over medium heat.
-Add the carrot and onion to the hot skillet and season with salt and pepper.
-Cook until soft, about 5 minutes.
+Add the carrot and onion to the hot skillet and cook until soft, about 5 minutes.
 Stir in the garlic and cook for 1 minute longer.

 Add the peas, spinach, cooked chicken, and drained pasta to the skillet and stir well to combine.
 Reduce the heat and simmer for 10 minutes uncovered, stirring occasionally.
 Taste and season with salt and pepper, to taste.
-All said and done, I use a little under 1 teaspoon of salt and a little over 1/4 tsp of pepper.

 Carefully pour the contents of the skillet into a lightly greased 2 1/2 quart casserole dish.
 Evenly sprinkle the Parmesan cheese and optional crushed crackers for the topping and drizzle with the melted butter.